Jain (Deemed-to-be University) celebrates Women’s Day with a program on self-defense9 March 2016

 Starting with simple warmups, the martial arts students captivated the attention of the spectators by displaying complex pushups, cartwheels, rolls, and other exercises.
 They went on to explain with demonstration, the techniques of unlocking attackers, throwing them down, and even scratching your way out of trouble by irritating the potential opponent and charting the quickest and safest escape route.
 Perhaps the most dangerous item of the day was the stunt performed by the senior students of Wakayama.
 They broke stacked tiles with bare knuckles that were lit on fire.
 Tiles were also broken using legs, elbows, and even the bare body.

-Ms. Usha M S, faculty from Center for Postgraduate Studies, Jain University, was elated by the session.
+Ms. Usha M S, faculty from Center for Postgraduate Studies, Jain (Deemed-to-be University), was elated by the session.
 “It was a wonderful program.
 Self-defense was apt for Women’s Day celebrations,” she said.
-Rachana, a student from School of Engineering Technology, Jain University, felt that the program was very useful.
+Rachana, a student from School of Engineering Technology, Jain (Deemed-to-be University), felt that the program was very useful.
 “This session on self-defense was really good and practical.
 We actually got to know how to protect ourselves and what karate is,” she said.
-Overall, the session on self-defense was very warmly received by the students of Jain University.
+Overall, the session on self-defense was very warmly received by the students of Jain (Deemed-to-be University).
 With crimes against women rising every day, these techniques might come in handy for students in future to protect themselves.